J-Valve TF System for Aortic Valve Disease

 The trial does not specify if you need to stop taking your current medications.
 However, if you have a known hypersensitivity or contraindication to certain medications like aspirin, heparin, or clopidogrel, you may not be eligible to participate.

-What data supports the effectiveness of the J-Valve TF System treatment for aortic valve disease?
+What prior data suggests that the J-Valve TF System is safe for aortic valve disease?

-What makes the J-Valve TF System treatment unique for aortic valve disease?
+What evidence suggests that the J-Valve TF System is effective for aortic valve disease?

 DJ